Westgate Las Vegas: Facilities

 The Westgate is located on a 64 acre site on the east side of Paradise Road, approximately 0.4 mi east of Las Vegas Boulevard.
 It is adjacent to the Las Vegas Convention Center to the south and Las Vegas Country Club to the east.

 The hotel has 2,956 rooms.
 The hotel tower is 375 ft tall, with 30 floors.
 The top floor consists of three "Sky Villas" geared towards "high roller" customers, each with a private swimming pool and at least 12000 sqft of space.

-The casino has 54923 sqft of gaming space as of 2017, with 576 slot machines, 38 table games, 10 poker tables, and a race and sports book.
+The casino has 54923 sqft of gaming space as of 2017, with 576 slot machines, 38 table games, a poker room with 7 tables, and a race and sports book.
 The casino's sportsbook, the SuperBook, is billed as the largest in the world.

 The Westgate has various eateries, including fine dining restaurants, a buffet, and a food court.
 Benihana Village, opened in 1974, is a Japanese-themed area with streams and gardens, with several restaurants centered around its namesake teppanyaki grill.

 The Westgate's convention center has 225000 sqft of event space, including the 70000 sqft Paradise Event Center (formerly the Hilton Center) and the 43000 sqft Pavilion (formerly the Hilton Pavilion).

 Recreation amenities at the Westgate include a 5 acre pool deck, a fitness center, a 10000 sqft spa, and six tennis courts.
 The hotel also has several retail shops, a wedding chapel, and a business center.

 The Westgate station of the Las Vegas Monorail is located at the front of the property.
+The Vegas Loop can also be found here.